microsoft/browsecloud/README.md

 ## Features
+- Add your custom text data set to the site. &ast;
 - Visualize the text data by inspecting the largest words in clusters around the screen.
 - Drop a pin by clicking on the visualization to view a ranked list of verbatims (shown on the far right-hand side of the screen) related to the micro-topic you pinned!
 - Search for a word to narrow down the visualization and ranked list futher.